IAmLawrence/Python-Journey/README.md

 # Python-Journey
-This Repository is created intended for me to deeply learn more with python
+This Repository is created intended for me to deeply learn more with python.